SecretsAndLies/Bristol-C/12/Testing/README.txt

 - wrote a bash script (test.sh) that determines that each of the provided example scripts exit with the correct error code.

+- fequal to handle floating point imprecision

+- added a add_to_angle and subtract from angle to avoid overflow issues.